Prajwalu-13/news_app/README.md

 *Theme Change*

-## License
+## Edge Case

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+If api doesn't work then replace the api key from them key given in the comment section of the Themeconstants.